-Dental Crowns – West Palm Beach, FL
+Dental Crowns West Palm Beach

 Repair & Rebuild Damaged Teeth

-• Highly-Trained Dentist
+• Highly Trained Dentist

 • Top-Rated Dental Office

-• Advanced Dental Technology
+• Advanced Dental Technology Used

-What is a Dental Crown?
+What Is a Dental Crown?

 A dental crown is commonly referred to as a “cap” because it simply fits over the top of a damaged natural tooth.
 Most often, this restorative dental treatment is used when a traditional filling is not adequate to fully repair a decayed tooth.
-However, it can also be used to enhance a tooth that’s received root canal treatment.
+However, it can also be used to enhance a tooth that has received root canal treatment.
 Additionally, dental crowns can anchor a dental bridge in place or be fitted on top of a dental implant to improve the look and function of your smile.

 The Dental Crown Process

 After deciding which type of crown to fabricate, we will solidify the details of your treatment plan and begin the process of restoring your tooth!
-After providing the necessary treatment, we will shape the tooth and take the necessary impressions.
+After providing the treatment, we will shape the tooth and take the necessary impressions.
 While the lab artisans are working on your permanent crown, we will secure a temporary one in place.
 For the next few weeks, you should avoid chewing on that side of your mouth to help prevent it from becoming loose.

 The last step is to return to our office to have your final crown placed.
 After removing your temporary one, we will cement your dental crown over the tooth and check your bite.
 If any minor adjustments are needed, we will make them at this point.
 Otherwise, the process is complete!